 - Moose Hill in Sharon has a small native plant garden and a larger bird garden, both alive with birds, butterflies, and insects.

 - North River in Marshfield has several specialty gardens, including a native plant garden and a rain garden with native plants.

 - Stony Brook in Norfolk has a butterfly garden that's managed by the Garden Club of Norfolk.

 - Wellfleet Bay in South Wellfleet maintains a large pollinator and wildlife garden with plants to feed birds, bees, and butterflies, as well as a native bee "hotel."

-One major way to make a positive impact on pollinators—and beautify an outdoor space—is to replace ornamental, foreign plants with native species.
+One major way to make a positive impact on pollinators—and beautify an outdoor space—is to replace ornamental, non-native plants with native species.
 Want to start your own pollinator garden at home?